-To figure the amount of each required installment, Part IV selects the smaller of the annualized income installment or the regular installment (that has been increased by the amount saved by using the annualized income installment method in figuring any earlier installments).
+To figure the amount of each required installment, Part IV uses the smaller of the annualized income installment or the regular installment.
+If you use the regular installment, it has been increased by the amount saved by using the annualized income installment method in figuring any earlier installments.

 Line 29.
 For each period (column), figure your Montana adjusted gross income.
 Include your share of partnership or S corporation income or loss items for the period.
 Note that each column will include the amount from the previous column because they are cumulative.
-For example, column B will include the amount from column A as well as your Montana adjusted gross income from 4/1/18 through 5/31/18.
+For example, column B will include the amount from column A as well as your Montana adjusted gross income from 4/1/22 through 5/31/22.

 Line 32.
 Enter your itemized deductions for each period.
 If you do not itemize deductions, enter zero in columns A through D and continue to line 35.
 Note that each column will include the amount from the previous column because they are cumulative.
-For example, column B will include the amount from column A as well as your itemized deductions from 4/1/18 through 5/31/18.
+For example, column B will include the amount from column A as well as your itemized deductions from 4/1/22 through 5/31/22.